Teaching

 GEOG 4020 - Geomorphology

-Field trip to Oceano Dunes SVRA to investigate active coastal and aeolian geomorphology.
+Field trip to Oceano Dunes to investigate both modern and ancient aeolian processes using Ground Penetrating Radar.

 GEOG 4620 - GIS Applications